BenyaminZojaji/Machine_Learning/README.md

 #### Abalone EDA[^2]
 - Doing kNN algorithm on <a href='https://archive.ics.uci.edu/ml/datasets/abalone'>Abalone Dataset</a> and obtain the accuracy of the algorithm.
+- NOTE: In this exercise, I solved the problem in the form of classification.
+- NOTE: This problem is solved in form of regression in <a href='https://github.com/BenyaminZojaji/Machine_Learning/tree/main/Assignment37'>Assignment 37</a>

 [^1]: <a href='https://en.wikipedia.org/wiki/Amphiprioninae'>Clownfish in wikipedia</a>
 [^2]: EDA stands for Exploratory Data Analysis